 1. Plan your day

 It may sound boring, but methodically listing what needs to be done, when and in what order, is the best way to stop panicking about it all.
-If you just pile into your in-tray unthinkingly, the sheer volume of work will seem overwhelming.
-If you break it up into small, achievable tasks, though, it will seem much less intimidating and much more doable.
+If you pile into your in-tray unthinkingly, the sheer volume of work will seem overwhelming.
+If you break it up into small, achievable tasks, though, it will look much less intimidating and much more doable.

-There are plenty of great apps out there to make to-do lists, such as Todoist and Wunderlist, or you can use the tried-and-tested method of putting pencil to paper.
+There are plenty of great apps out there to make to-do lists, such as Todoist and Things, or you can use the tried-and-tested method of putting pencil to paper.
 Either way, the very act of planning your day will help you make the mental transition from holiday mode to work mode much smoother and less painless.

 2. Stick to the plan